STLSRV/software-security/labs/week01-threat-modeling/worksheet.md

 ```sim
 eop-deck
 ```
+Card 1: R — Repudiation (You've invented a new Repudiation attack)Element / Flow: Flask Application (All Endpoints: /notes, /upload, /files/<name>)
+Applies to system?
+Yes (+1 Point)
+Threat Description: The application currently lacks any form of logging, auditing, or session tracking.
+An attacker can interact with the system (e.g., uploading a malicious payload or creating a fake note) without leaving an identifiable trace such as an IP address or user ID.
+This means any action can be completely repudiated (denied) by the attacker, as the system has no proof of who performed it.

+Card 2: S — Spoofing (Your system ships with a default admin password, and doesn't force a change) Element / Flow: N/A
+Applies to system?
+No (0 Points)
+Threat Description: This threat does not map to the current architecture.
+The sample application does not implement any authentication mechanisms, user roles, or passwords (default or otherwise).

+Card 3: S — Spoofing (An attacker could steal credentials stored on the client and reuse them) Element / Flow: Web Client
+Applies to system?
+No (0 Points)Threat Description: This threat does not apply because the application does not issue or store any credentials (such as session cookies, JWTs, or API keys) on the client side.
+The endpoints simply accept unauthenticated requests directly.

 **Task 3b — Systems-level pass (25 min) 🔭** · *Goal:* find what the per-element grid cannot see.
 Tasks 2 and 3 enumerate threats **one element at a time**, and that is exactly where threat models are known to stop short — students taught STRIDE alone reliably identify component threats and *discount system-level ones* ([Joshi et al., ASEE 2024](https://arxiv.org/abs/2404.16632)).
 So do a second pass over the **whole** diagram:
 ![Three trust zones — public internet, application tier, data tier — with the two boundaries a request crosses between them](img/trust-boundaries.svg)